darrenks/nibbles/docs/tutorial_minutiae.md

 $HiddenOutput "12 888\n34\n56\n78"
 	"12 888\n34\n56\n78"

+## Data

+Because string and ints are optimized for typical values, they aren't good at storing data.
+Ints use 1/4 of their bits to terminate or not, strings 1/8.
+And this is reasonable because most ints are small, and most strings don't need chars >= 128.
+However sometimes we just need to store data efficiently!

+To do that use `~` after your program and proceed it with a number.
+This number will consume the rest of your program, but it is stored optimally in the binary format (each nibble now makes up part of a base 16 number).
+To use this number the first DeBruijn index (`$`) now has the data value instead of the first line of input.
+You can easily convert it to lists of the desired radix with `to base` (`tb`).

+"fizzbuzzhelloworld" is 18 characters and takes 37 nibbles to be stored as a string, but we can use data to construct it with only 32 (2 bytes better than PHP woo!):

+	+'a'tb26$~6061555238104639959213973
+$HiddenOutput
+	fizzbuzzhelloworld

+Not as impressive as compression algorithms tuned to the english language, but this is a more timeless and general technique!

 ## Infinity

 There is no concept of infinity yet, but it would be nice if there was.
 TODO create it.